 Best Affordable ATV Battery: Weize YTX14 BS

-2. Absorbent Glass Mat or AGM battery:
+2. Absorbed Glass Mat or AGM:

 Best Durable Battery: Yuasa YUAM620BH YTX20HL